Identify and evaluate your business strengths and weaknesses

 A Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis can help you identify the internal and external factors that will affect future business performance.

-Try to be as objective as possible when completing your SWOT analysis – you need to determine if the benefits of exporting exceed the anticipated costs, so consider asking yourself how:
+Try to be as objective as possible when completing your SWOT analysis.
+You need to determine if the benefits of exporting exceed the anticipated costs, so consider asking yourself how:

-- How can you use your strengths to take advantage of the opportunities identified?
+- can you use your strengths to take advantage of the opportunities identified?

-- How can you use your strengths to overcome the threats identified?
+- can you use your strengths to overcome the threats identified?

-- How can you overcome the identified weaknesses to take advantage of the opportunities?
+- can you overcome the identified weaknesses to take advantage of the opportunities?

-- How will you minimise your weaknesses to overcome the identified threats?
+- will you minimise your weaknesses to overcome the identified threats?

-- Asialink Business has developed a series of case studies profiling how Australian businesses are successfully engaging with Asia.
+- Asialink Business has developed a series of Country Starter Packs for Australian businesses looking to establish or expand their operations in Asia.